For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 Metallica Scholars Initiative

 In late 2018, as part of a new workforce education initiative, rock band Metallica’s All Within My Hands (AWMH) Foundation awarded Central Piedmont a $100,000 grant to support career and technical education programs.
 The band partnered with the American Association of Community Colleges (AACC) to select just 10 community colleges from across the country that best demonstrated support of relevant jobs skill training for community college students.
-The funds will help more than 1,000 students across these colleges gain the training they need to enter the workforce.
+The funds help more than 1,000 students across these colleges gain the training they need to enter the workforce.

 Programs in Our Metallica Scholars initiative